Dichloromethane: Uses

 DCM's volatility and ability to dissolve a wide range of organic compounds makes it a useful solvent for many chemical processes.
-In the food industry, it is used to decaffeinate coffee and tea as well as to prepare extracts of hops and other flavourings.
+In the past it was used to decaffeinate coffee and tea, though it has mostly been replaced by extraction using supercritical CO2, as well as to prepare extracts of hops and other flavourings.
 Its volatility has led to its use as an aerosol spray propellant and as a blowing agent for polyurethane foams.

-Hydrogen bonding

-Methylene chloride is a Lewis acid that can hydrogen bond to electron donors.
-It is classified as a hard acid and is included in the ECW model.
-It is a solvent that has been used in many thermodynamic studies of donor-acceptor bonding.
-The donor hydrogen-bonding corrections of methylene chloride in these thermodynamic studies has been reported.

 Specialized uses

 The chemical compound's low boiling point allows the chemical to function in a heat engine that can extract mechanical energy from small temperature differences.
 An example of a DCM heat engine is the drinking bird.
 The toy works at room temperature.
 It is also used as the fluid in jukebox displays and holiday bubble lights that have a colored bubbling tube above a lamp as a source of heat and a small amount of rock salt to provide thermal mass and a nucleation site for the phase changing solvent.

 DCM chemically welds certain plastics.
 For example, it is used to seal the casing of electric meters.
 Often sold as a main component of plastic welding adhesives, it is also used extensively by model building hobbyists for joining plastic components together.
-It is commonly referred to as "Di-clo."
+It is commonly referred to as "Di-clo".

 It is used in the garment printing industry for removal of heat-sealed garment transfers.

 DCM is used in the material testing field of civil engineering; specifically it is used during the testing of bituminous materials as a solvent to separate the binder from the aggregate of an asphalt or macadam to allow the testing of the materials.

-Dichloromethane extract of Asparagopsis taxiformis, a seaweed fodder for cattle, has been found to reduce their methane emissions by 79%.

-It has been used as the principal component of paint stripper, but its use for this purpose is now prohibited in the United States and the European Union.
+It has been used as the principal component of various paint and lacquer strippers, although its use is now restricted in the EU and many such products now use benzyl alcohol as a safer alternative.

 Chemical reactions

 Dichloromethane is widely used as a solvent in part because it is relatively inert.
 It does participate in reactions with certain strong nucleophiles however.
 Tert-butyllithium deprotonates DCM:

-Methyllithium reacts with methylene chloride to give chlorocarbene (CHCl).
+Methyllithium reacts with methylene chloride to give chlorocarbene:

+Although DCM is a common solvent in organic chemistry laboratories and is commonly assumed to be inert, it does react with some amines and triazoles.
+Tertiary amines can react with DCM to form quaternary chloromethyl chloride salts via the Menshutkin reaction.
+Secondary amines can react with DCM to yield an equilibrium of iminium chlorides and chloromethyl chlorides, which can react with a second equivalent of the secondary amine to form aminals.
+At increased temperatures, pyridines including DMAP, react with DCM to form methylene bispyridinium dichlorides.
+Hydroxybenzotriazole and related reagents used in peptide coupling react with DCM in the presence of triethylamine, forming acetals.